Kofoworola-eng/customer-churn-segmentation/README.md

 ## Why This Project

 Churn analysis is one of the most valuable and most misunderstood skills in data work.
-It is not just "run a model and get a number" — it requires understanding customer behavior patterns, avoiding common pitfalls like data leakage, and translating a prediction into a decision someone can actually act on.
+It is not just "run a model and get a number", it requires understanding customer behavior patterns, avoiding common pitfalls like data leakage, and translating a prediction into a decision someone can actually act on.